 4. Are Mermaids Real?
 Mermaid in a shark’s stomach

 Still remaining around polar environments, Iceland seas offer another gift for mermaid hunters by revealing some evidence coming from a shark’s stomach in which a merfolk, mythical term for mermaids, was found in the 19th centuries.
 Upcoming examining processes were all detailed and described in “Curious Myths of Middle Ages” by Sabine Baring – Gould.
 The sea animal was visualized as a nine-year-old in length with human characteristics and some seal features.
 Unfortunately, after being exposed to shore the animal was thrown back in the water and no further investigations were able to be made.

 5. Mermaid sightings in times of war

 During World War II, around 1943, some Japanese soldiers claimed to have seen a small number of mermaids in Kei Islands.
-Soldiers described the water creatures as being human like but with limbs, about 150 cm height and despise standard pictures of a mermaids with fish tales as they appeared to have human arms and legs.
+Soldiers described the water creatures as being human-like but with limbs, about 150 cm height and despise standard pictures of mermaids with fish tales as they appeared to have human arms and legs.
 Locals called them Orang Ikan meaning human-fish and were used to them as they stated that such creatures were usually caught in fishing net.

 After a body of Orang Ikan was found dead on shore, sergeant Mr. Taro Horiba was called to witness and examine.
-He was astonished about what his eyes were seeing.
+He was astonished at what his eyes were seeing.
 He confirmed it was a mermaid and called for specialists but he was taken for a fool, no one believing him.
 No further actions were taken and Orang Ikan was abandoned.